flucoma/flucoma-docs/doc/TransientSlice.rst

 :control clumpLength:

-  The window size in samples within which anomalous samples will be clumped together to avoid over detecting in time.
+  The window size in samples within which anomalous samples will be clumped together to avoid over-detecting in time.
 This is similar to setting a minimum slice length.

 :control minSliceLength: